derbyparty/derby-router/README.md

 });
 ```

-The user-subscription is a frequent task.
-Often we should do it almost in all
-our routes.
-Router-modules will help us.
+The user-subscription is a frequently used task.
+We usually do it in almost every route.
+Router-modules will help us to keep it DRY.

-First, note - working with subscriptions we often have two part of code: before
+First note that while working with subscriptions we often have two parts of code: before
 subscription and after subscription.
-We called the parts: load-block and
+We call this parts `load`-block and
-setup-block.
+`setup`-block.

 Let's write the user-module: